West Virginia Day is commemorated annually on June 20. It celebrates the admission of the state of West Virginia into the Union in 1863.

-On June 11, 1861, delegates from the western region of Virginia had a meeting, where they proclaimed their rejection of the Virginian secession and declared a new "Restored Government of Virginia" to be led by Francis Pierpoint, effectively distancing themselves from the Virginians' wish to join the Confederacy.
+On June 11, 1861, delegates from the western region of Virginia had a meeting, where they proclaimed their rejection of the Virginian secession.
+They also declared a new "Restored Government of Virginia" to be led by Francis Pierpoint, effectively distancing themselves from the Virginians' wish to join the Confederacy.

 The year after their admission to the Union, West Virginians were already celebrating West Virginia Day.
-However, it was only in 1927 that West Virginia Legislature made it an official holiday.
+However, it was only in 1927 that the West Virginia Legislature made it an official holiday.

-How West Virginia Day is Celebrated
+West Virginia Day Celebration

 The biggest celebration on West Virginia Day takes place in the State Capitol in Charleston, where events such as arts festivals, Civil War displays, exhibitions, and guided tours take place.